You Need To Use Soap & Sanitizer — But You Also Need To Tend To Your Skin Microbiome

 A brief description of your skin microbiome: "We typically think of skin only as it relates to beauty—but it's essential to our overall health," writes physician and naturopathic doctor Kara Fitzgerald, N.D.
-"The skin microbiome, sometimes called the skin flora, is the term for the trillions of bugs that live on our skin.
+"The skin microbiome2, sometimes called the skin flora, is the term for the trillions of bugs3 that live on our skin.
 There are 1,000 different bacterial species and up to 80 different fungi species.
 Some of these are also residents of your gut microbiome."

 A few things that our skin microbiome does: